The Digital

 Older Entries

-The Digital Legacy Conference is a not for profit event organised by the Digital Legacy Association.
+The Digital Legacy Conference is an international, not for profit conference organised by the Digital Legacy Association.
+It takes place in a different city each year.

 Stay up to date on Facebook

-Click here to reserve a EAPC 2023 ticket
+Click here to reserve a PHPCI 2024 ticket

 This website is provided by the Digital Legacy Association and hosted using 100% green and renewable energy.